Cahu/GHMon/README.md

 	RyzomAPI

-## COPYRIGHT AND LICENCE
+## LICENCE

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.18.2 or, at your option, any later version of Perl 5 you may have available.
+This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself, either Perl version 5.18.2 or, at your option, any later version of Perl 5 you may have available.